DrinaB/CS230/README.md

 ### 1. **Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?**
    - **Client**: The Gaming Room.
-   - **Software Requirements**: The Game room wanted a web-based game that could serve multiple platforms, based on their existing Android app, *Draw It or Lose It*.
+   - **Software Requirements**: The Gaming room wanted a web-based game that could serve multiple platforms, based on their existing Android app, Draw It or Lose It.
 The software needed to support multi-user gameplay, manage unique game and team names, allow multiple teams and players, and ensure only one instance of the game is in memory at a time.

 ### 2. **What did you do particularly well in developing this documentation?**
    - I focused on creating clear, detailed documentation that directly addressed the client’s specific software requirements.
 This helped ensure alignment with their needs and expectations, which contributed to a streamlined development process.